ArsyiAziz/bluesky-sandbox/README.md

 ## Features

-* **Standard RL Interfaces:** PettingZoo `ParallelEnv` multi-agent environments.
+* **Native Multi-Agent RL:** Built from the ground up on the PettingZoo ParallelEnv standard.
-* **Low Boilerplate:** Define complex airspace geometry, flight dynamics, and traffic scenarios in just a few lines.
+* **Low Boilerplate:**  Graphically plot airspaces, routes, and spawn sectors right in your browser.
-* **Low-Code UI:** Includes a web-based Environment Designer to visually construct custom scenarios.
+* **Low-Code UI:** Export full, clean Python task packages with pre-configured rewards, actions, and observations.
-* **Flexible Rendering:** Modular support for Pygame, Panda3D, or BlueSky's native QtGL radar view.
+* **Multi-Backend Rendering:** Choose between lightweight Pygame, immersive 3D Panda3D, or BlueSky’s native QtGL radar interface.

 ## Quickstart

-There is no catalogue of prebuilt environments to `gym.make` — an environment is something you design.
-The airspace, the traffic, the observations, the actions and the reward are all part of the task you are defining, so the first step is always to build one.
+Instead of selecting from static prebuilt environments, Bluesky Sandbox lets you design custom tasks tailored to your exact research goals.
+The first step is always to build one.

 **1. Design an environment.** Start the designer and open `http://localhost:8765`: